Top 15 remaining 2019 NFL free agents

 Previous ranking: N/A (Crowell was released by the Jets on March 14)

 Released after the Jets signed Le'Veon Bell, Crowell has rushed for nearly 2,500 yards and 15 touchdowns over the past three seasons.
-And at 26, he is young enough to project future production, as well.
+And at 26 he is young enough to project future production as well.

 2018 team: Jacksonville Jaguars | Age: 25